 - If your annual income is between £60,000 and £80,000, you’ll end up out of pocket as you’ll be giving up the proportion of Child Benefit you still qualify for.

-You should let HMRC know you want to stop your payments.
+Let HMRC know that you want to stop your payments.
+You can stop your Child Benefit paymentsOpens in a new window on GOV.UK.